deeplearning4j/deeplearning4j/model-import-keras.md

 ## Keras Model Import

-Below is a video tutorial demonstrating working code to load a Keras model into DeepLearning4J and validating the working network.
+Below is a [video tutorial](https://www.youtube.com/embed/bI1aR1Tj2DM) demonstrating working code to load a Keras model into DeepLearning4J and validating the working network.
 Instructor Tom Hanlon provides an overview of a simple classifier over Iris data built in Keras with a Theano backend, and exported and loaded into DeepLearning4J:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/bI1aR1Tj2DM" frameborder="0" allowfullscreen></iframe>

+If you have trouble viewing the video, please click here to [view it on YouTube](https://www.youtube.com/embed/bI1aR1Tj2DM).

 ## Why Keras?